debops/debops/docs/ansible/roles/debops.slapd/ldap-acl.rst

 ACL rules intact in case of any updates to the :ref:`debops.slapd` role.

 The default ACL will be updated over time when new DebOps roles are integrated with the LDAP directory.
-The DebOps documentation will contain a browseable representation of the LDAP Directory Information Tree that represents how various DebOps roles interact with the directory; this should enable easier redesign of the Access Control List according to the needs of one's organization.
+The DebOps documentation contains a :ref:`browseable representation of the LDAP Directory Information Tree <slapd__ref_ldap_dit>` that maps how various DebOps roles interact with the directory; this should enable easier redesign of the Access Control List according to the needs of one's organization.

 .. contents::
    :local: